wefell/Behavioral-Cloning/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of three covnets with with 5x5 filter sizes and depths between 24 and 48, two covnets with 3x3 filter sizes and depths of 64.
+Lasty, there are three fully connected layers with depths of 100, 50, and 10 (model.py lines 74-86).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU activate functions to introduce nonlinearity (code lines 77-81), and the data is normalized in the model using a Keras lambda layer (code line 75).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Roughly half of the training data was captured by driving around the tracks in the opposite direction.
+All images were augmented by applying a random degree brightness change.
+All images were duplicated and flipped to avoid the model overfitting to one steering direction.
+The model was trained and validated on different data sets.
+The model was also tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+This model used an adam optimizer, so the learning rate was not tuned manually (model.py line ).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving and recovery maneuvers from both the left and the right sides of the road.

 For details about how I created the training data, see the next section.